Wilderness First Aid Kit Packing Lists

 My first aid kit changes all the time.

-If I’m on a hike with friends it fits into a small zip-lock bag.
+If I’m on a hike with friends it fits into a small waterproof bag.
 If I’m teaching a river rescue course and moving around by kayak my kit is usually in a 10L drybag (not including another ‘hypo-wrap’ drybag with a tarp and insulation layers).
 Whereas on a remote, week-long rafting expedition with a group of 15 people, we carry a whole 30L mini barrel in one raft plus additional ‘first responder’ kits spread amongst the boats.

 Customize the first aid kit checklists for your situation